Xunnamius/hashnav/Docs/Documentation.md

 * A `page` key, which maps to the page/state designator in a hash URI.
 	* `page: 'home2'` means the observer will only activate when the hash URI is on `home2`.
 * A `params` key, which maps to the hash URI's query string (everything after the && -- basically the object returned by calling [getStoredHash()](#PMI-getStoredHash "Jump to it!")).
 	* `params: {object:1, object2:true, magic:'happening', object3:'~'}` means the observer will only activate when the hash URI has `object=1&object2=true&magic=happening` contained somewhere in its query string (in any order).
+Note that the parameter `object3` is missing.
+If said parameter were present, the trigger would not activate.

 Pretty simple, 'eh?
-Just remember that the `page` and `params` keys are *required* to exist within your trigger objects.
-If they are missing, your observer will crash.
+Just remember that the `page` key is *required* to exist within your trigger objects.
+If it is missing, your observer will crash. `params`, however, is not required.
 Now let's get serious.

 <br />
 #####Advanced Trigger Syntax
 Now that we've got a grasp on simple triggers, let's spice things up a little.

-The `page` key accepts more than just a page/state designator string.
+The `page` key accepts more than just a simple page/state designator string.
 You can also feed it:

 * A blank string `''`, which is interpreted to mean the `defaultHome` page.
 	* ex. `page:''`